 What Are the Different Types of Manslaughter in Bradenton, FL?

-Manslaughter cases are divided into two categories under Florida law.
+Manslaughter cases are divided into two categories under Bradenton law.
 The penalties that you will face partly depend on which category of manslaughter your charge falls under.
 These penalties become more severe if you committed them while intoxicated.
 The two categories are listed below: